Bogtrotter72/Matchmaker/README.md

 ## Features
 ### Existing features
 * **Rules & Select level** - The Rules and Select Level modals utilize Bootstrap features to disable the game screen.
 The buttons to open the modals are disabled at appropriate times in order to prevent bugs with the timer function.
-* **Sound / Mute** - The sound / mute icons provide the player with the ability to play the game with or without sound effects.
+* **Sound / Mute** - The sound / mute icons provide the player with the ability to play the game with or without sound effects, and persist on 'play again'.
 * **Time & Moves** - The Time and Moves displays provide the player the means of tracking their progress in the game.
 * **Animation & Sounds** - The animations and sounds further enhance the sense of play and, as a game feature, give the player essential feedback on their interactions as well as subtly reflecting their performance (match, no match, game win).
-* **Game Win** - The Game Win screen presents the player with their score and the option to continue or quit the game.
+* **Game Win** - The Game Win screen presents the player with their score and the option to play again or quit the game.
 * **Game Score** - The game scoring method is based on the number of cards in the game, the number of clicks and the time taken to complete a board.
-In addition, the player is awarded a multiplier bonus for choosing more difficult levels - in anticipation of the level taking more time to solve.
+In addition, the player is awarded a multiplier bonus for choosing more difficult levels - in anticipation that the level will take more time to solve.

 ### Planned features
 * Dynamic assignment of card backface images (allocate different images to the background dependent on the level selected).